alncat/opusDSD/README.md

 **Usage Example:**

-Suppose the refinement result is stored as `consensus_data.star` and **the format of the Relion STAR file is below version 3.0**, and the consensus_data.star is located at ```/work/``` directory, you can then prepare the pose parameter file **inside the opusDSD source folder** by executing the command below:
+OPUS-DSD follows cryoDRGN's input formats.
+The pose and ctf parameters for image stack are stored as the python pickle files, aka pkl.
+Suppose the refinement result is stored as `consensus_data.star` and **the format of the Relion STAR file is below version 3.0**, and the consensus_data.star is located at ```/work/``` directory, you can convert STAR to the pose pkl file **inside the opusDSD source folder** by executing the command below:

 ```
 python -m cryodrgn.commands.parse_pose_star /work/consensus_data.star -D 320 --Apix 1.699 -o sp-pose-euler.pkl